 - Draw local currency from ATM machines

 Banks also offer a convenient service.
-It should be noted, however, that these options are unlikely to be the most cost-effective.
-Similarly, while it can be tempting to simply slot your Bangladeshi bank card into local ATMs when you need money, processing fees can rack up rapidly this way.
+It should be noted, however, that banks and currency exchanges are unlikely to be the most cost-effective options.
+Similarly, while it can be tempting to simply slot your Bangladeshi bank card into local ATMs when you need money, you can quickly rack up processing fees this way.

 How does this work in the real world?
 Let’s take three examples involving Bangladeshi taka transfers.

-How to find British pound to Bangladeshi taka rates
+British pound to Bangladeshi taka conversion

-100 GBP x 116 BDT = 11,600 BDT
+100 GBP x 115 BDT = 11,500 BDT

 This isn’t quite the end of the story, though.
 You also need to factor in the transfer fee, which has to be deducted from the amount above.
-Let’s say you’re making the transfer through a hypothetical bank which charges 6 GBP for sending money to Bangladesh.
-This equates to 696 BDT.
-So, here’s the calculation to see what your loved one will actually receive:
+Let’s say you’re making the transfer through a hypothetical bank that charges 6 GBP for sending money to Bangladesh.
+With the exchange rate of 1 GBP = 115 BDT, this fee comes to 690 BDT.

-11,600 BDT – 696 BDT = 10,904 BDT
+11,600 BDT – 690 BDT = 10,910 BDT

 100 EUR x 99.26 BDT = 9,926 BDT

-How to find US dollar to Bangladeshi taka rates
+U.S. dollar to Bangladeshi taka conversion

-100 USD x 86.25 BDT = 8,625 BDT
+100 USD x 93.95 BDT = 9,395 BDT

 As before, you just have to deduct any fees to get the final taka amount your recipient will pick up back home.